 - Search for “Command Prompt“.

 - Right-click on the result and select “Run as administrator“.

 As soon as you press the Enter button, Windows will execute the time sync command.
 This will force Windows to show the correct time.

-First, open the start menu, search for “Command Prompt“, right-click on the result and select “Run as Administrator” option.
+First, open the start menu, search for “Command Prompt“, right-click on the result, and select the “Run as Administrator” option.
 Doing so will open the Command Prompt with admin rights.

 In the Command Prompt window, execute the

 As soon as you execute the command, Windows will resync the time according to your current time zone.
 The time details are updated from the default time.windows.com server (Windows Internet Time Server).